JulioV/PythonScriptsForSQLite/README.md

-# PythonScriptsForSQLite
+# Python scripts for SQLite databases
-Some pythons scripts to manipulate SQLite databases
+Some python scripts to manipulate SQLite databases

 ## MergeDatabasesWithSameName.py